 - Kids need to learn to how to have “good, old-fashioned fun.”
 Silly camp songs are by nature fun.
 Help children learn how to unplug and have fun.

 - Camp songs naturally draw students in and increase engagement in music class activities.

 - Many children are exposed to a lot of inappropriate media.
-Even many cartoons and television shows written for children often send the wrong messages.
+Even many cartoons and television shows which are written for children often send the wrong messages.
 Choosing our literature carefully can help build character and show students how to have fun without being disrespectful or demeaning anyone.

-- Many of your students will probably never get the opportunity to go to camp and they may not have the opportunity to learn these traditional songs elsewhere.
+- Many of your students will probably never get the opportunity to go to summer camp.
+They may not learn these traditional songs elsewhere.
 Pass on the tradition.

 How to Integrate Camp Songs In Elementary Music Curriculum

 Many of our students are bombarded with recorded music all day long.
 Very little, if any, is a capella.
 A capella singing is the best way to help students build vocal performance skills.
 It also teaches students that they can sing anywhere, at any time.
 They do not need accompaniment.

 It is important to integrate music reading activities into every class.
 But that does not mean that learning to read music is boring.
 And, some traditional camp songs have complex melodies and rhythms that are too difficult for elementary students to read.
 It can be difficult to find the perfect camp songs to teach specific music elements but they are out there.
 Check out the songs below and the music reading opportunities they provide.